Rage for Order: Promotion

+Music and lyrics

+Musically, Rage for Order has been described as a heavy metal, progressive metal and glam metal album.
+Rage for Order was more progressive than the band's previous releases, with a layered and complex musical structure that employs a two-guitar approach, but also brought keyboards forward in the mix.
+Lyrically, the album explored social/personal, political and technological themes, among others highlighting the dangers of artificial intelligence and government intrusion.
+The concept of robotics was emphasized through the use of staccato rhythms and vocal effects such as a reverse echo.

+Artwork

 Rage for Order was the first album cover of Queensrÿche to prominently feature the band's Tri-Ryche logo, as nearly all later album covers would, each time with subtle changes made to the logo.
 Although not credited, the front cover was designed by the late English-born metal and rock journalist Garry Sharpe-Young, who later also founded MusicMight.
 It had originally been proposed for a 12" picture disc, which never materialized, but was used by EMI-America without permission for the album cover.
 A few thousand initial copies bear a bluish-silver banner that was later changed to black, in order to make the artist and title easier to read.
 The original cassette edition also had all the gold accents on the cover changed to white.
 CDs bearing the blue ring cover are even more rare.
 Only a few hundred copies were printed before the ring was switched to black.